AndrewWarrington33/AndrewWarrington33.github.io/_posts/2026-03-06-the-handmaids-tale.md

   - Margaret Atwood
 ---

-This post contains my review of Margaret Atwood's The Handmaid's Tale.
+This post contains my review of Margaret Atwood's *The Handmaid's Tale*.

 ![Book Cover of Margaret Atwood's The Handmaid's Tale](/images/the-handmaids-tale.jpg)